Actions

 Izuku froze, mouth open, tears still clinging to his lashes.

-Feo Ul floated before him, wings spreading softly, her voice steady and warm.
-“I am your Quirk,” she said, letting each word fall with the weight of truth he needed.
+Feo Ul floated before him, wings spreading softly, their voice steady and warm.
+“I am your Quirk,” they said, letting each word fall with the weight of truth he needed.
 “Bound to you by a pact deeper than anything this world can measure.”

 Dr. Tsubasa sputtered behind his mustache.
 “A— a— sentient—?
 But the scans— that isn’t— I don’t—”